- Oops!Something went wrong.Please try again later.

 Callon Petroleum’s operations are primarily focused on the oil-rich Permian Basin, which is among the country’s most prolific oil and gas plays.
-The company boasts an impressive footprint (86,000 net acres) throughout the Permian Basin, which is the highest-producing shale play in the United States.
-Callon Petroleum had entered the basin in 2009 with 8,800 net acres and has been strengthening hold in the region since then.
-Moreover, it received Eagle Ford acres from the Carrizo merger, which further strengthened its portfolio.
+The company boasts an impressive footprint throughout the core of the Permian Basin, which is the highest-producing shale play in the United States.
+Callon Petroleum entered the basin in 2009 and has been strengthening foothold in the region since then.

 However, there are a few factors that are impeding the growth of the stock lately.

 The company expects lease operating expenses in the range of $185-$205 million for 2021, the mid-point of which suggests an increase from $194.1 million in 2020.
 Rising expenses will likely hurt its profit margin in the coming quarters.

 The company’s debt-laden balance sheet is concerning.
 As of Mar 31, 2021, its total cash and cash equivalents amounted to only $24.4 million, while long-term debt totaled $2,937.2 million.
 Importantly, it had a total debt to capitalization of 79.3%, significantly higher than the industry average of 39.6%.
 This can affect the company’s financial flexibility.

 For 2021, Callon Petroleum reduced its production guidance to the range of 89-91 thousand barrels of oil equivalent per day (MBoe/d) from the previous estimate of 90-92 MBoe/d due to the announced divestment of Delaware assets.
 Lower production estimates can affect the company’s bottom line.

 Despite significant growth opportunities, balance sheet weakness and lease operating expenses are concerns.
 Nevertheless, we believe that systematic and strategic plan of action will drive its long-term growth.